jaz303/spinup/README.md

     # compile javascript
     watchify -o bundle.js main.js

+    # command options are prefixed with @ and will be applied to next
+    # command line
+    @cd www
+    php -S 127.0.0.1:8000

     # just to demonstrate that arguments are parsed correctly
     # (courtesy of substack/shell-quote)
     echo "let's test" "the argument" parser